 - Most likely that personality type to experience cardiac problems or hypertension.

 We have to mention that some of these facts are not entirely accurate.
-Even the distribution of the MBTI types is different from one MBTI type site to another.
+Even the distribution of the various types is different from one site to another.
 However, it is generally accepted that ISTJs are among the most common types and that most of their representatives are males.

 ISTJ Nickname List

-As the popularity of the MBTI system grows online, we also start to see different approaches to the 16 personality types.
+As the popularity of the personality theory grows online, we also start to see different approaches to the 16 personalities.
 For instance, one common nickname for the ISTJ type is the Logistician.
 Of course, even though the name is different, the definition of a Logistician is the same as that of an Examiner.

 But there are other labels, and it may be helpful to know the most common ones: